macimax/WIKI_STEPMANIA/MessageCommands.md

 ### Condition

 While not exactly a command, it is something you can put inside your Actor.
-If it evaluates to false the Actor will not be shown.
+If it evaluates to false the Actor will not be created.

 Many more global commands can be found by looking at MessageManager.cpp in the source.